ericmadureira/voluntariado-facil/README.md

 Platform for volunteer teaching, built on React, Node, Apollo Server and Material-UI.
-Also, free and open-source, you can laucnh it and help many other people.
+Also, free and open-source, you can launch it and help many other people.

 ## How to run
 1. Clone the repository